Br0k350n/Carvana-Bot/README.md

     ```bash
     npm i
     ```
 3. rename your .env1 file to .env and fill out all of the requirements.
-If you're having touble, refer to this [in-depth written tutorial](https://dev.to/ku6ryo/google-sheets-api-in-typescript-setup-and-hello-world-10oh) to understand what values are needed.
+If you're having touble, refer to this [in-depth written tutorial](https://dev.to/ku6ryo/google-sheets-api-in-typescript-setup-and-hello-world-10oh) to understand what googlesheet values are needed.
+You also need to run the "import_vehicles.sql" file so that you have access to a second database used for storing processed orders and any added vehicles.
+It's very important that the database is not renamed.

 4. create a "config.json" file and add the bot token, application ID, and guild id.
     ```json
       {